cormullion/Thebes.jl/docs/src/tools.md

 ## Getting your hands dirty

-Thebes isn't really designed for serious use, or for modelling solid objects, so you might have to dig a bit deeper to get the results you want.

-For example, suppose you want to remove the front-facing faces of an object, in order to see inside.
+Suppose you want to remove the front-facing faces of an object, in order to see inside.
 That's possible, but a bit of code is needed.

 ```@example
 using Thebes, Luxor, Colors # hide